 Bill Peet Character Lessons

 Woven perfectly into the plot of most of Bill Peet’s picture books are obvious (and sometimes not so obvious) lessons in character.
-In many cases, the characters in the books contrast good and bad character qualities so that children get an easy sense of right from wrong.
+In many cases, the characters in the books contrast good and bad character qualities.
+This helps children get an easy sense of right from wrong.

-His use of animals or inanimate objects as characters make it easy enough to spot character flaws without making it too personal for the reader.
-That gentle introduction to good and bad character qualities tends to help children easily see the impact of behaviors without connecting it to themselves right away.
+His use of animals or inanimate objects as characters makes it easy enough to spot character flaws without making it too personal for the reader.
+That gentle introduction can help children easily see the impact of behaviors without connecting it to themselves right away.

-Of course, we want to connect the dots as we train our children’s character, but lots of exposure with gentle nudges tends to work really well.
+Of course, we want to connect the dots as we train our children’s character.
+Luckily, lots of exposure with gentle nudges tends to work really well.